MNP612/fb_msg_counter/README.md

 # fb_msg_counter

 This script parses HTML chat files generated from facebook.com.

 It converts clean HTML files which are saved into a separate `/chats` folder.

-It also plots the total number of conversation with all your contacts and saves the plot as a PNG file All you personal data facebook has ever recorded can be requested from facebook.
+It also plots the total number of conversation with all your contacts and saves the plot as a PNG file.

+*Example plot:**
 ![Gif in action](https://i.imgur.com/GtXSmCp.png)

+All you personal data facebook has ever recorded can be requested from facebook.
 ## To download a copy of your Facebook data:

 * Go to the top right of Facebook and click the down arrow button.